enkidevs/curriculum/Python/Data Structures/mixing-sets-and-frozensets.md

 ## Content

-To perform *in-place set operations*, you can stick the `_update` keyword to the end of the methods:
+To perform *in-place set operations*[1], you can stick the `_update` keyword to the end of the set-specific methods call:
 ```python
 x = set('abc')
 y = set('cbd')